murphygroup/cellorganizer/docs/source/index.rst

 .. toctree::
    :maxdepth: 2

-   ./source/chapters/getting_started
+   ./chapters/getting_started

-   ./source/chapters/cellorganizer_functions_&_options
+   ./chapters/cellorganizer_functions_&_options

-   ./source/chapters/cellorganizer_for_matlab
+   ./chapters/cellorganizer_for_matlab

-   ./source/chapters/cellorganizer_for_docker
+   ./chapters/cellorganizer_for_docker

-   ./source/chapters/model_class_and_type
+   ./chapters/model_class_and_type

-   ./source/chapters/advanced
+   ./chapters/advanced

-.. commented out sections ./source/chapters/cellorganizer_for_singularity
+..
+These are commented out ./chapters/cellorganizer_for_singularity
-   ./source/chapters/cellorganizer_for_galaxy
+   ./chapters/cellorganizer_for_galaxy

 ..
 Indices and tables
 .. ##################